ASpicer79/Assessment-One/README.md

 Diversity Agenda in New Zealand.
 We also have a Reconciliation Action Plan and hold Silver Employer status in the Australian Workplace Equality Index for LGBTI+ inclusion.
-Across our company, inclusive leadership is role modelled from the top and is an expectation of all.</P>
+Across our company, inclusive leadership is role modelled from the top and is an expectation of all.</p>

-<p>*Our flexible way of working includes our flexible start and finish times,
+<p>Our flexible way of working includes our flexible start and finish times,
 working from home, part time and job share options.
-Aurecon also offers 3 weeks paid parental leave, two weeks paid partner leave, and other health services and benefits.*</P>
+Aurecon also offers 3 weeks paid parental leave, two weeks paid partner leave, and other health services and benefits.</p>

-<p>*If this is how you would like to work, you'd be a good fit, we'd love to hear
+<p>If this is how you would like to work, you'd be a good fit, we'd love to hear
 from you.
 We welcome people of all identities from all background and with diverse accessibility needs.
-We're curious about your career path and how we can support you to be your best.*</P>
+We're curious about your career path and how we can support you to be your best.</p>

 <p>Innovation, eminence and digital are at the heart of everything we do.
 Our
 digital team consist of Creative tech and Visualisation, Data analytics, Digital Enablement and Digital Automation.
-Unsigned Studio is the visualisation team, delivering films, stills, VR and creative projects for our clients.</P>
+Unsigned Studio is the visualisation team, delivering films, stills, VR and creative projects for our clients.</p>

 <h4>The Role</h4>